Ohiopyle, Pennsylvania: French and Indian War

+Dispute between Virginia and Pennsylvania

 In 1763 King George III declared the area an Indian reserve and required all European settlers to leave.
 The settlers refused to leave, and King George bought the land from the Iroquois in 1768.
 The land was claimed by both Pennsylvania and Virginia.
 The dispute of the territory lasted through the American Revolution and was not resolved until 1784.

 Whiskey Rebellion

 The Whiskey Rebellion was a major test for the new government of the United States following the Revolution.
 The citizens of western Pennsylvania, mostly near Washington, Pennsylvania, were not pleased with the excise tax on liquor and distilled drinks.
 This tax had been proposed by United States Secretary of the Treasury Alexander Hamilton, passed by Congress, and signed into law by President Washington in 1791.
 The tensions of the whiskey tax intensified over the next three years and in 1794 there was a state of insurrection in the area.
 Thirteen thousand militiamen under the direct command of George Washington were sent to put down the insurrection.
 They passed through the Ohiopyle area on their way to arrest the rebels.
 The rebels "could never be found," according to Thomas Jefferson, but the militia rounded up twenty prisoners, clearly demonstrating Federal authority in the national government.
 The men were imprisoned, where one died, while two were convicted of treason and sentenced to death by hanging.
 Washington, however, pardoned them on the grounds that one was a "simpleton" and the other "insane."
 The military suppression of the Whiskey Rebellion set a precedent that U.S. citizens who wished to change the law had to do so peacefully through constitutional means; otherwise, the government would meet any threats to disturb the peace with force.